-- The Extended Repayment Plan allows loan repayment to be extended over a period from generally 12 to 30 years, depending on the total amount borrowed.
+- The Extended Repayment Plan allows loan repayment to be extended over a period from 12 to 30 years, depending on the total amount borrowed.
 The borrower still pays a fixed amount each month (at least $50), but usually the monthly payments will be less than under the Standard Repayment Plan.

 - The Graduated Repayment Plan allows payments to be low at first and typically increases every two years.
 Graduated Repayment may be helpful if a borrower's income starts out low but increases steadily.
 Monthly payments must be at least half, but may not be more than one-and-a-half, of what the borrower would pay under Standard Repayment.
-As in the Extended Repayment Plan, the repayment period will vary between 12 to 30 years, depending on the total amount borrowed.
+As in the Extended Repayment Plan, the repayment period will vary from 12 to 30 years, depending on the total amount borrowed.

 If, because of exceptional circumstances, the borrower cannot repay his/her loans using one of the repayment plans described, he/she may be able to work out an alternative repayment plan with the Direct Loan Servicing Center.
 Such a plan would be provided only on a case-by-case basis.

-- The Higher Education Act (HEA) provides for a loan consolidation program under both the Federal Family Education Loan (FFEL) Program and the Direct Loan Program.
+- The Higher Education Act (HEA) provides for a loan consolidation program under both the Federal Family Education Loan (FFEL) Programs and the Direct Loan Program.
 Under these programs, a borrower's loans are paid off and a new consolidation loan is created.
 These programs simplify loan repayment by combining several types of Federal education loans (that may have different terms and repayment schedules or may have been made by different lenders) into one new loan.
 The interest rate may be lower than on one or more of the underlying loans.
-In addition, the monthly payment amount on a consolidation loan is usually lower, and the amount of time to repay may be extended beyond what was available in the separate loan programs.
-These features should result in more manageable debt and make borrowers less prone to default.
+In addition, the monthly payment amount on a consolidation loan is usually lower and the amount of time to repay may be extended beyond what was available in the separate loan programs.
+These features should result in more manageable debt, and make borrowers less prone to default.

 Students with Prior Loan Defaults

-It is the policy of CSUSB to use its discretion in allowing students who have had a prior loan default to borrow any additional federal, state or institutional loans.
+It is the policy of CSUSB to use its discretion in allowing students, who have had a prior loan default, to borrow any additional federal, state or institutional loans.

 Penalty for Delinquent Loans

-Students who have a delinquent CSUSB Emergency Student Loan, Rotary Student Loan or Major Emergency Loan assigned to a collection agency are not be eligible to receive the following loans:
+Students who have a delinquent CSUSB Emergency Student Loan, Rotary Student Loan or Major Emergency Loan assigned to a collection agency are not eligible to receive the following loans: